TheoBoyer/TMForge/README.md

 - To test if the binding is correctly working, run the command `python tmforge.py test_binding`
 - To train an algorithm, run the command `python tmforge.py run_algorithm {algorithm folder}`
 - To evaluate an experiment, run the command`python tmforge.py test_experiment {experiment folder}`
+- To resume an experiment, run the command`python tmforge.py resume_experiment {experiment folder}`
-Now you can complete the binding by going in-game and reloading the Openplanet TMForge plugin (`Open planet bar -> Developer -> TMForge`)
+Now you can complete the binding by going in-game and reloading the Openplanet TMForge plugin (`Open planet bar -> Developer -> Load/Reload plugin -> TMForge`)
 <p align="center">
   <img src="https://i.imgur.com/KMQhCGF.png" /><br>
 </p>